PublicDataWorks/verdad/prompts/Stage_3_analysis_prompt.md

 ##### **F. Title Creation**

-- Create a descriptive and concise title for the snippet that encapsulates its essence.
+- Create a descriptive and concise title for the snippet that encapsulates its essence (in both English and Spanish).

 ##### **G. Contextual Information**